Take a look at the treatment options—including their pros and cons—available to you

 - Your PSA level.
 This will be your baseline number based on a blood test at diagnosis.
 Your doctor will use it to track the progress of your treatments.
 The higher the number, the more likely it is that you’ve got prostate cancer.

 - Your grade.
 When you had your biopsy, your doctor likely removed some small cylindrical pieces of tissue from your prostate and examined them under a microscope, then used a grading system to score your cancer.
 The classic system is the Gleason score, which assigns your cancer a number from 6 to 10.
 The higher the number, the more advanced your cancer is.
-Some doctors may use the grade group instead, which ranges from 1 (lowest) to 5 (highest).

 - Your clinical stage.
-This can range from T2 to T4.
+This can range from T1 to T4.
 The lower the number, the more contained your cancer cells are in your prostate.
 Having higher numbers means that the cancer has begun to move beyond the walls of your prostate and into neighboring organs, like your bladder or your rectum.

 Step 2: Know Your Options